The most important lesson I've learned after years of working remotely is this: time is our most valuable asset.

 There are hundreds of time tracking apps, ranging from good to bad to downright ugly.
 To figure out which time tracking apps do the best job, for the least price, with the least hassle, we took over 20 tools for a ride.

-Note: every app on the list is included with two groups in mind: 1) freelance marketers and 2) marketing agencies.
+Note: every app on the list is included with two groups: 1) freelance marketers and 2) marketing agencies.
 Among these two groups, there is a massive difference in how we use apps and for what purpose.

 9 Questions to Ask Before Choosing a Time Tracking App